bhisaac/5eFP/5eFP-SRD.md

 ### Elemental Disciplines

-The elemental disciplines are presented in alphabetical order.
+The elemental disciplines are magical effects and are presented in alphabetical order.

 ### Elemental Attunement (Action, Encounter)